By Andrea Lebron - November 2, 2017

 Another major lesson learned by the GE Appliances security team regarded their needs associated with the alerting system.
 Keith found there wasn’t an easy way to track the employees that had not responded to the hurricane employee wellness checks, which forced him to manually maintain a list in a spreadsheet of the employees that had responded to identify the ones that hadn’t.
 This was also a lesson learned for Rave Mobile Safety, the provider of GE Appliance’s mass notification system, and prompted the development of a new polling feature.
-This polling feature will roll out in early 2018 and will allow Rave Alert customers to send a URL to their contacts that links to a web-based poll, which enables the contacts to confirm their safety and share their web-based location data, if they chose to.
-Likewise, new Rave Alert polling feature will allow HR and safety professionals to more efficiently perform hurricane employee wellness checks.
+This polling feature was rolled out in early 2018 and allows Rave Alert customers to send a URL to their contacts that links to a web-based poll, which enables the contacts to confirm their safety and share their web-based location data, if they chose to.
+Likewise, the Rave Alert polling feature allows HR and safety professionals to more efficiently perform hurricane employee wellness checks.

 Watch clip 3 of 4 to learn more about why GE Appliances plans to build a better notification system.

 An audience member asked how a company could get started with developing and implementing a mass notification system.
 Keith took on the question and revealed several factors for security leaders to consider before using similar notification systems.
 Here is the list of factors Keith mentioned: